-Appendix B: Medical Retirement – Serious Illness (STCA)
+Appendix B: Medical Retirement – Serious Illness

 1.4 Employee Initiated Process

-(a) If the employee initiates the process, the employee shall provide to the employer from a registered medical specialist in writing the following: a description of the employee’s illness, a statement as to whether or not the employee will be able to wholly or substantially perform their duties both currently and in the foreseeable future, and the reasons for the decision.
+• a statement as to whether or not the employee will be able to wholly or substantially perform their duties both currently and in the foreseeable future; and

-Note: There is no provision for an employer to request a second medical specialist certificate
+Note: There is no provision for an employer to request a second medical specialist certificate.

 • a description of the employee’s illness, a statement as to whether or not the employee will be able to wholly or substantially perform their duties both currently and in the foreseeable future, and the reasons for the decision; and